TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab4.md

 ### Preliminaries

+#### Updating Spoofax

+A new version of Spoofax is required for this lab.
+See the [Spoofax documentation](/documentation/spoofax.html#updating) on how to update Spoofax.

 #### GitHub Repository

 We provide you with a template for this assignment in the `assignment4` branch.
 See the